 For Backups

-For backups, the software determines the number of access nodes to create based on the following characteristics:
+For backups, the software determines the number and size of access nodes (if not explicitly set in the scale profile) to create based on the following characteristics:

-• The Maximum number of access nodes setting in the Auto scale settings dialog box
+The Maximum number of access nodes setting in the scale configuration

 Important